bitnami/containers/bitnami/elasticsearch-exporter/README.md

-# Bitnami package for Elasticsearch Exporter
+# Bitnami Secure Image for Elasticsearch Exporter

 ## What is Elasticsearch Exporter?